peekxc/primate/README.md

 - Trace estimation for _arbitrary_ matrix functions, supplied as `Callables` (via Python) or `std::invocable`'s (via C++) (see details)
 - Support for _arbitrary_ `LinearOperator`'s, e.g. those in SciPy or Pylops
-- Diagonalization and orthogonalization routines, such as the _Lanczos_, _Golub Kahan_, and _Gram Schmidt_ methods
+- Diagonalization and orthogonalization routines, such as the _Lanczos_ and _Gram Schmidt_ methods
 - Various distribution/engine choices for random vector generation (the stochastic part!)

 Moreover, `primate`'s core C++ API is exported as a [header-only library](https://en.wikipedia.org/wiki/Header-only) and uses a generic template interface via [C++20 Concepts](https://en.cppreference.com/w/cpp/language/constraints)---thus, one can easily import and extend the various linear algebra routines in other Python/C++ projects by just adding the right `#include`'s and supplying types [fitting the constraints](https://github.com/peekxc/primate/blob/d09459c017fcba68a11eaeb56296ef0c97d6c053/include/_linear_operator/linear_operator.h#L21-L49).
 This makes it incredibly easy to e.g. add a non-standard matrix function or compile the trace estimator with custom linear operator (todo: document this).